multifactor/mfdpg/README.md

 In doing so, MFDPG has the further effect of progressively upgrading any password-based website to support strong MFA.

 #### Getting Started
 To get started, clone this repository, then install all of the required dependencies using `npm install`.
 You can run our unit testing suite with `npm test`.
+For detailed API documentation, see [DOCS.md](DOCS.md).